64kramsystem/spreadbase/README.md

 it will cost you **nothing** (zero/0 €/£/$), it will take three to five minutes of your time, and you will have actively done something for economically disadvantaged countries.

-If you want to do more, in addition to accepting the invitation, you can donate to my Paypal account (saverio.pub2 \<a-hat!\> gmail.com) - I will punlish your donation and use the entire amount for making loans using the mentioned website.
+If you want to do more, in addition to accepting the invitation, you can donate to my Paypal account (saverio.pub2 \<a-hat!\> gmail.com) - I will publish your donation and use the entire amount for making loans using the mentioned website.

 Roadmap/Todo
 ------------